OverJar/World/README.md

 - XR price: [Nomics](https://nomics.com/assets/xr2-runa)

 If you would like to track price on trustwallet, feel free to submit Runa XR to Coingecko & CoinMarketCap

-- XRreward: for early project, we will reward everyone for supporting project such as video, blog, submission, ect, as part of XRcommunity

 XR Social
 - [Twitter](https://twitter.com/RunaXR_Club)